Adczyk/pars_proj/README.md

 # pars_proj

-it's a parsing UI writen in QT
+it's a parsing UI written in QT